jnk0le/AVR-UART-lib/README.md

 - 2 - CRLF (default)

 In case of reinitializing uart on the fly (especially with non-constant ubbr) try to use uart_reint() or define USART_NO_DIRTY_HACKS macro.

+# ISR timmings

+- TX best case - send byte from buffer: 39 cycles (38 if uart is placed in IO address space)
+- TX worst case - send byte from buffer and disable UDRIE interrupt: 47 cycles (41 if uart is placed in IO address space)

+- RX best case - load byte and do nothing: 37 cycles (36 if uart is placed in IO address space)
+- RX worst case - load byte and put it into buffer: 43 cycles (42 if uart is placed in IO address space)

+- Any case: +2 on >128k mcu's, -1 for 256 byte buffers

+# todo
+- soft rts/cts